 Power problems can be difficult to solve.
 For example, a short circuit can exist anywhere on any of the power distribution buses.
 Usually, a short circuit will cause the power subsystem to shut down because of an overcurrent condition.
-To diagnose a power problem, use the following general procedure:
+Use the following general procedure for diagnosing a power problem:

 - 1. Turn off the server and disconnect all ac power cords. - 2.
 Check for loose cables in the power subsystem.
 Also check for short circuits, for example, if a loose screw is causing a short circuit on a circuit board. - 3.
-Remove the adapters and disconnect the cables and power cords to all internal and external devices until the server is at the minimum configuration that is required for the server to start (see "Solving undetermined problems" on page 106 for the minimum configuration). - 4.
-Reconnect all ac power cords and turn on the server.
+Remove the adapters and disconnect the cables and power cords to all internal and external devices until the server is at the minimum configuration that is required for the server to start (see "Minimum operating requirements" on page 91). - Reconnect all ac power cords and turn on the server.
 If the server starts successfully, replace the adapters and devices one at a time until the problem is isolated.